Identifying the Distribution of Welfare from Discrete Choice: Introduction

-Our results complement and extend the recent findings of \citeauthor{bhattacharyaNonparametricWelfareAnalysis2015} (\citeyear{bhattacharyaNonparametricWelfareAnalysis2015}, \citeyear{bhattacharyaEmpiricalWelfareAnalysis2018}), who studies the distribution of the compensating variation (CV) and equivalent variation (EV), in several important directions.\footnote{This is of theoretical and practical interest.
-For example, an important limitation of the CV and EV is that they cannot be used in the labour supply context, as both the initial and final prices (i.e., wages) differ across individuals.
-It is well known that welfare analysis is only meaningful when a common reference price is imposed \citep{king}.} First, we do not only consider welfare differences, but also derive nonparametric results for the distribution of welfare levels and for the joint distribution of welfare levels and differences.
+Our results complement and extend the recent findings of \citeauthor{bhattacharyaNonparametricWelfareAnalysis2015} (\citeyear{bhattacharyaNonparametricWelfareAnalysis2015}, \citeyear{bhattacharyaEmpiricalWelfareAnalysis2018}), who studies the distribution of the compensating and equivalent variation (CV and EV), in several important directions.\footnote{This is of theoretical and practical interest.
+For example, an important limitation of the CV and EV is that they cannot be used in the labor supply context, as both the initial and final prices (i.e., wages) differ across individuals.
+It has been shown that not using a common reference price in welfare analysis exhibits unattractive features \citep{king,CapeauDecosterDeSadeleer2023}.} First, we do not only consider welfare differences, but also derive nonparametric results for the distribution of welfare levels and for the joint distribution of welfare levels and differences.
 In doing so, this paper is the first to study welfare levels in a nonparametric setting with unrestricted, unobserved heterogeneity.
 Second, we go beyond \citeauthor{Samuelson1974}'s (\citeyear{Samuelson1974}) money metric utilities (MMUs), and show that our results hold for a much broader class of welfare metrics.
-Our results characterise what can be learned about individual and social welfare from cross-sectional and panel data.
+Our results characterize what can be learned about individual and social welfare from cross-sectional and panel data.
 Third, we also provide all results conditional on the observed pre- or post-price change choices, which can reduce the uncertainty in the welfare estimates.
 Moreover, conditioning on these observed choices might also be important from a political economy perspective.

+To operationalize our framework, we first adapt the class of individual welfare measures introduced by \cite{Fleurbaey2009} to settings where individual choice is discrete instead of continuous.
+We call them nested opportunity set~(NOS) measures.\footnote{In a continuous choice setting, these measures coincide with the class of individual welfare measures which follow the \emph{equivalence approach} discussed and advocated by \cite{Fleurbaey2009,Fleurbaey2011}.
+In the context of ranking distributions of bundles of goods across individuals, \cite{BosmansDecancqOoghe2018} use the NOS measures in their \emph{reference set welfarism} criterion for social rankings.
+They are also used by \cite{piacquadio17} in his fairness characterization of utilitarianism.} These welfare measures were developed in line with the growing consensus that well-being, be it measured at the individual micro- or at a nation-wide macro-level, needs to be assessed in a multi-dimensional way, which goes beyond income alone (e.g., see \citealp{StiglitzSenFitoussi} and \citealp{fleurbaey2013beyond}).